Scout Value Field Data Flow: Developer Guide

 - 12. References

-This guide explains the data flow in Eclipse Scout fields, with focus on implementing custom editor fields that extend BasicField
+This guide explains the data flow in Eclipse Scout fields, with focus on implementing custom editor fields that extend BasicField.
+It provides detailed explanations, implementation patterns, and copy-paste templates for creating robust custom fields like AceField and CodeMirrorField.

 1. What You’ll Learn